 Visit our COVID-19 Resources page for additional information and resources for NACUBO members.

-This week's poll is intended to help NACUBO understand liquidity concerns colleges and universities may be facing in light of the financial strain caused by responding to the COVID-19 pandemic.
-The poll, which will run from May 26 to 28, may be accessed here.
+NACUBO’s May 26th flash poll focused on liquidity concerns colleges and universities may be facing in light of the financial strain caused by responding to the COVID-19 pandemic.
+The poll results indicate that the majority of participating institutions are somewhat concerned about their liquidity outlook through December 31, 2020.
+Read more here.

 Institutional Share of CARES Act Relief Funds